umachittudi2004/VedazAssingment/README.md

 npm start
 ```
 - Use Expo Go app on your phone or an emulator to run the app.
+- I used ngrok for connecting backend apis due to network and firewall issues if no problem go with localhost
 ---

 ## Environment Variables (Server)